carmengiaccotto/ing-sw-2024-FranchettiRosada-Gherman-Giaccotto-Maestrello/README.md

     ```bash
     java -jar Client.jar
     ```
+In order to play you'll need at least:
+- One server
+- Two clients
-  You will be able to choose between the CLI or the GUI interface by typing the option number on your keyboard accordingly.
+You will be able to choose between the TUI or the GUI interface by typing the option number on your keyboard accordingly.

 ## More